hideodaikoku/ms-music-home/src/pages/blog/london-home.md

 date: "2020/06/16"
 title: "‘Save a life, sit on your sofa.’
 Coronavirus and the evolution of ‘home’."
 thumbnail: /img/pineapple.png
 excerpt: "Many businesses implemented a ‘work from home’ policy, weeks before government enforced a lockdown.
 This came after a wave of coronavirus cases were brought into London by holiday makers returning from Northern Italy. "
 ---

-# ‘Save a life, sit on your sofa.’
-Coronavirus and the evolution of ‘home’.

 <div style="display:flex; justify-content: center">
 <img class="s t u gp ai" src="https://miro.medium.com/max/848/1*wLm59le_EtEWGgB8fUfFVA.jpeg"/>